Terms of Service

 9.4.
 Governing Law; Venue.
 This Agreement and its validity, construction, and performance shall be governed by, construed under, and enforceable in all respects in accordance with the laws of the Commonwealth of Virginia, without reference to its conflicts of law principles.
 All Parties hereto submit to both the exclusive jurisdiction of the state and federal courts located in the Commonwealth of Virginia and the exclusive venue of the state and federal courts located in Norfolk, Virginia.

 9.5.
 Counterparts; Authority.
-This Agreement may be executed in any number of counterparts, each of which shall be an original but all of which together will constitute one (1) instrument, binding upon all Parties hereto, notwithstanding that all of such Parties may not have executed the same counterpart.
-Client and its applicable signatories hereto hereby represent and warrant to Company that it and he or she has full legal authority and capacity to execute and perform this Agreement, as may be amended or supplemented from time to time.
+The Digital Marketing Agreement may be executed in any number of counterparts, each of which shall be an original but all of which together will constitute one (1) instrument, binding upon all Parties hereto, notwithstanding that all of such Parties may not have executed the same counterpart.
+Client and its applicable signatories thereto hereby represent and warrant to Company that it and he or she has full legal authority and capacity to execute and perform this Agreement, as may be amended or supplemented from time to time.

 9.6.
 Default; Attorneys’ Fees.
-In the event of a default under this Agreement, Client shall reimburse the Company for all costs and expenses reasonably related to and incurred by the Company in connection with the default and Company’s enforcement of its rights hereunder, including without limitation, attorneys’ fees, fees and costs.
+In the event of a default under this Agreement, Client shall reimburse the Company for all costs and expenses incurred by the Company in connection with the default and Company’s enforcement of its rights hereunder, including without limitation, attorneys’ fees, fees and costs.

 9.7.
 Waiver; Severability.
 The waiver by any Party of a breach of any provision of this Agreement will not operate or be construed as a waiver of any subsequent breach by any Party.
 If any term or provision of this Agreement or the application thereof to any person or circumstance shall, to the extent applicable, be invalid or unenforceable, the remainder of this Agreement and the application of such term of provision to persons or circumstances other than those as to which it is held invalid or unenforceable, shall not be affected thereby, and each term and provision of this Agreement shall be valid and be enforced to the fullest extent permitted by law.